 We love afternoon tea here at SquareMeal and will never miss a chance to get dressed up and oh-so-daintily stuff our faces with sandwiches, scones and pretty patisserie.
 Sometimes, though, the experience can be a little samey and while there’s absolutely nothing wrong with a traditional afternoon tea experience, it’s nice to mix it up from time to time.

-That’s why we’ve hand-picked ten of the best themed afternoon teas in London for you to check out.
+That’s why we’ve hand-picked the best themed afternoon teas in London for you to check out.
 None are too out-there – we like a change, but we’re still British – but all bring something a little different to the treat-laden table.
 Pinkies at the ready!

 Chicken wing afternoon tea at Randy’s Wing Bar, Hackney